stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Templates/EWARM/readme.txt

                                 used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in external SRAM.
 You can customize this file to your need.

+ - stm32f4xx_flash_extsdram.icf: This file is the IAR Linker configuration file used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in external SDRAM.
+You can customize this file to your need.

  - stm32f4xx_ram.icf:  This file is the IAR Linker configuration file used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.